zzo/JUTE/README.md

 Tests are expected to be in the standard test location and output will go into the standard output location as detailed above.

+To use WebDriver (Selenium2) you must use the '--sel2' flag on the command line

 V8/NodeJS
 ----------